-Asian shares mostly higher after wobbly day on Wall Street
+World shares mostly higher after wobbly day on Wall Street

+Oil prices fell back, with U.S. benchmark crude oil losing 46 cents to $101.56 per barrel in electronic trading on the New York Mercantile Exchange.
+It picked up 32 cents on Wednesday to $102.02 per barrel.

+Brent crude, the standard for pricing international oil, shed 60 cents to $104.35 per barrel.

-Asian shares were mostly higher Thursday and the dollar rose to 130 yen after the Bank of Japan kept its near-zero interest rate stance unchanged.
+Shares advanced in Asia after the Bank of Japan kept its near-zero interest rate stance unchanged.

-Tokyo’s Nikkei 225 rose 1.75% to 26,847.90 as the Japanese central bank downgraded its outlook for the world’s third-largest economy to take into account rising energy costs and uncertainties raised by Russia’s invasion of Ukraine.
+Tokyo’s Nikkei 225 rose 1.8% to 26,847.90 on stronger-than-expected retail sales data.
+However, the Japanese central bank downgraded its outlook for the world’s third-largest economy to take into account rising energy costs and uncertainties raised by Russia’s invasion of Ukraine.

-The dollar was trading at 128.43 yen late Wednesday.
-It started the year at about 115 yen.
+The dollar rose to 130.60 Japanese yen from 128.43 yen late Wednesday.
+It started the year at about 115 yen and has risen much faster than earlier estimates on expectations the U.S. Federal Reserve will aggressively raise interest rates to counter surging inflation.
+That has prompted investors to sell yen to seek higher returns in dollar-denominated assets.

 Some Japanese officials have expressed concern over the yen’s weakness at a time when costs for imported oil, gas and other commodities are soaring.
-But the Bank of Japan says it intends to keep lending conditions ultra-lax to help support the sluggish economy even as the U.S. Federal Reserve raises interest rates to counter surging inflation, prompting investors to sell yen to seek higher returns in dollar-denominated assets.
+But the Bank of Japan has indicated it intends to keep lending conditions ultra-lax to help support the sluggish economy.

 In its summary of the outlook for the economy, the BOJ said the chief risks were coronavirus outbreaks and “extremely high uncertainties over developments in the situation surrounding Ukraine and the associated developments in commodity prices, global financial and capital markets, and overseas economies.”

-Chinese benchmarks were higher after sinking Wednesday despite a flurry of official commentary highlighting efforts to counter the impact of pandemic shutdowns in many cities.
+Chinese benchmarks were higher amid a flurry of official commentary highlighting the ruling Communist Party’s efforts to counter the impact of pandemic shutdowns in many cities.

 Strict COVID-19 lockdown measures in China have added to concerns about slowing growth, disrupting the flow of industrial goods and other business activity in Shanghai, home of the world’s busiest port, and other industrial cities including Changchun and Jilin in northeast China.